 That’s my take on the matter.
 (Commence throwing daggers!)

-PS> Please be reminded that I’m not talking about age discrimination, sex discrimination, sexual orientation discrimination, or any other type of discrimination based on someone’s personal preferences that would have nothing to do with a person’s interactions with others in the group.
-I’m talking about discrimination based on well intentioned, reasonable expectations of group members based on the existing group and its dynamic.
+PS> Please be reminded that I’m not talking about racial discrimination, age discrimination, sex discrimination, sexual orientation discrimination, or any other type of discrimination based on someone’s skin color, age, or their personal preferences that would have nothing to do with a person’s interactions with others in the group.
+I’m talking about discrimination based on well-intentioned, reasonable expectations of group members based on the existing group and its dynamic.